Selena ¡Vive!: Concert synopsis

-The special opened with an introduction by Jennifer Lopez, followed by Selena's original greeting to the fans of her last concert at the Houston Astrodome on February 26, 1995.
-The musical tribute also included a performance by Mexican singer Thalía's interpretation of one of Selena's songs, "Amor Prohibido".
-Thalía's performance was followed by many Latin singers, all performing a collection of Selena's songs.
+The special opened with an introduction by Jennifer Lopez, followed by Selena's original greeting to the fans at her last concert at the Houston Astrodome on February 26, 1995.
+The musical tribute also included Mexican singer Thalía's interpretation of one of Selena's songs, "Amor Prohibido".
+This was followed by many Latin singers, performing a collection of Selena's songs.

 The group Banda el Recodo performed a rendition of "Techno Cumbia".
 Puerto Rican salsa group India performed "No Debes Jugar".
-After a short video recounting Selena's discovery, Mexican recording artist Ana Bárbara performed "La Carcacha" along with a full complement of dancers.
-The duet "Buenos Amigos" was then performed by newcomer Mariana Seoane and Pablo Montero.
+After a short video recounting Selena's discovery, Mexican recording artist Ana Bárbara performed "La Carcacha" with dancers.
+The duet "Buenos Amigos" was performed by newcomer Mariana Seoane and Pablo Montero.
 Singer Alicia Villarreal ended the segment with "Si Una Vez".

 Following another video recalling Selena's international success, Mexican singer Ana Gabriel dedicated her performance of Selena's "Tú, Sólo Tú" to her memory.
 She then introduced Pepe Aguilar, who dedicated his rendition of "No Me Queda Más".
 After a video depicting Selena's origins in Texas, the song "Fotos Y Recuerdos" by Paulina Rubio was performed.

 The next video segment showed Selena's back-up band, Los Dinos, and was narrated by one of its former members, Pete Astudillo.
 Astudillo then performed the song he wrote after her death, "Cómo Te Extraño".
 After a video montage covering Selena's life, Puerto Rico's Olga Tañón performed the song "La Llamada".
 Singer Gloria Estefan performed Selena's English language hit "I Could Fall in Love".

 Selena's brother A.B.
 Quintanilla and his group, Kumbia Kings, performed a duet with his sister in a specially remixed version of her hit "Baila Esta Cumbia".
 Later, Mexican singer Alejandra Guzmán performed Selena's song "Bidi Bidi Bom Bom".
 This was followed by a Tex-Mex medley by Bobby Pulido and Jay Pérez with "Ya Ves" and "Yo Te Sigo Queriendo".

 The late Colombian singer/songwriter Soraya performed "Dreaming of You" and was joined on stage by the vocal group Barrio Boyzz.
 Mexican singer Graciela Beltrán performed the song "El Chico Del Apartamento 512".

 A video of Selena's legacy was then followed by Aleks Syntek and Fey performing "Donde Quiera Que Estés".
 The band, Montéz de Durango performed an arrangement of "Ven Conmigo".

 At the end of the concert, a video of Selena, performing "Como la Flor" played on giant video screens accompanied by Los Dinos, while all the performers returned to the stage to sing the chorus along with a 55-member children's choir from Stevenson Elementary.